wazuh/wazuh-documentation/source/amazon/services/supported-services/ecr-image-scanning.rst

     :width: 100%

-6. Once the Stack configuration is completed this can be tested by manually triggering an image Scan.
+Once the Stack configuration is completed, the Lambda can be tested by manually triggering an image scan.
 The scan will result in the creation of a CloudWatch log group called ``/aws/ecr/image-scan-findings/<name of the ECR repository>`` containing the scan results.
 For every new scan the corresponding log streams will be created inside the log group.

 .. thumbnail:: ../../../images/aws/aws_findings1.png
     :title: Stack creation completed